talyssonoc/structure/docs/testing.md

 expect.extend(jestStructure);
 ```

-2. By allowing jest-structure to add itself to Jest matchers:
+Or by allowing jest-structure to add itself to Jest matchers:

 ```js
 import 'jest-structure/extend-expect';
 ```

+Both ways can be done in a [setup file](https://jestjs.io/docs/en/configuration#setupfilesafterenv-array) or directly at the top of your test file

 ## Matchers